MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 1. [Install Visual Studio](set-up-your-development-environment.md#2-install-visual-studio).
 2. Ensure all [dependencies for unpackaged apps are installed](deploy-unpackaged-apps.md#prerequisites).
 The simplest solution is to run the Windows App SDK runtime installer.
+3. C# projects using the [1.0 Experimental version of the Windows App SDK](experimental-channel.md#version-10-experimental-100-experimental1) must also use one of the following .NET SDKs:
+	- .NET 5 SDK version 5.0.400 or later if you're using Visual Studio 2019 version 16.11
+	- .NET 5 SDK version 5.0.302 or later if you're using Visual Studio 2019 version 16.10
+	- .NET 5 SDK version 5.0.205 or later if you're using Visual Studio 2019 version 16.9

 ## Instructions